rohanmahy/mls-ratchet-tree-options/draft-mahy-mls-ratchet-tree-options.md

 In some systems that require unencrypted handshake messages, the hub tracks commits as they are sent and constructs changes to the `ratchet_tree` as each handshake is accepted.
-The hub could also recreate a GroupInfo from inspecting unencrypted handshake messages with the exception of the GroupInfo signature and the GroupInfo extensions.
-This document defines a `PartialGroupInfo` struct that contains these missing items.
-It can be included with a commit and any referenced proposals to reconstruct a GroupInfo and `ratchet_tree` from the GroupInfo and `ratchet_tree` included in the previous epoch.
+The hub could also recreate most of the fields of a GroupInfo, with the exception of the GroupInfo signature and the GroupInfo extensions, by inspecting those same unencrypted handshake messages .
+This document defines a `PartialGroupInfo` struct that contains these missing fields. `PartialGroupInfo` can be included with a commit and any referenced proposals to reconstruct a GroupInfo and `ratchet_tree` from the GroupInfo and `ratchet_tree` included in the previous epoch.

 ~~~ tls
 enum {